pallets/flask/docs/htmlfaq.rst

     geolocation, and offline applications.

 Many other features have been added, as well.
-A good guide to new features in HTML5 is Mark Pilgrim's soon-to-be-published book, `Dive Into HTML5`_.
+A good guide to new features in HTML5 is Mark Pilgrim's book, `Dive Into HTML5`_.
 Not all of them are supported in browsers yet, however, so use caution.

 .. _Dive Into HTML5: https://diveintohtml5.info/